ChandanaMandarapu/Typescript/notes/notes.md

 Unions

 unions are used to declare a  type that can have one of several possible types unions are useful when we want to allow a variable or parameter to accept multiple types |

+Literals

+Literal types allow u to specify a value that can only be one specific literal value this means that a variable with a literal type can only have one specific value no ther

+Tuples

+Tuple is a type that reperesents an array with a fixed number of elements where each element can have a diff type.
+The order of the types in the tuple definition corresponds to the order of the value in the actual array . tuples are similar to arrays but they have a specific structure and can be used to mode finite sequences with known lengths

+Enums

+Enum is a way to define a set of named constants.
+Enums allow u to define a collection of related values that can be used interchangebaly in ur code